 Procedure at the Ceremony

 At the start of the ceremony, graduates and guests will stand as the academic staff process enter into the hall.
 Following a welcome and the reading of the Proclamation, graduates will be presented to the Vice-Chancellor who will receive them to their awards.

 You will be prompted by one of the staff to move forward in the order listed in the programme.
-A presenter (a senior member of the academic staff) will read out your name and the names of your fellow students being presented to the same award.
-When your name is called, you will ascend the stage, walk towards the Vice-Chancellor and shake his hand.
-You will then leave the stage and stand with your group, facing the stage.
-The Vice-Chancellor will formally present you to your award.
-You “doff” in reply and are then re-seated by staff.
-When all graduates have been presented to their award, you will be asked to stand to receive the University’s Greetings.
+You will hand your presentation card to a member of staff, who will pass this to a presenter (a senior member of the academic staff) who will read out your name and the names of your fellow students receiving the same award.
+When your name is called, you will cross the stage, walk towards the Vice-Chancellor and shake his hand.
+You will then leave the stage and return to sit in a seat.
+The Vice-Chancellor will ask you to stand and will formally receive you to your award.
+You “doff” in reply and are then prompted by members of staff to sit down.

 Graduates of the Health Profession award will be asked to stand to recite the Oath (the text of which will be detailed in the graduation programme).
 At this point the academic staff on stage will also stand.
 A student will read the Oath, first in Welsh and then in English.